causeImCloudy/cyberpatriotwiki/curriculum/basics/cyber-security-basics.md

 <br>

 ### Who is Hiring?
-Nearly every organization needs cybersecurity professionals, and most company's are required to spend a large percentage of thier budget on Cyber Security.
+Nearly every organization needs cybersecurity professionals, and most companies are required to spend a large percentage of their budget on Cybersecurity.

 Cybersecurity jobs are better paid that computer jobs in general.
 In 2018 the average computer job paid ~$90,000.
 People in cybersecurity-specific jobs earned an average salary of over $100,000.
 ![screenshot_2023-07-07_at_10.31.09_am.png](/screenshot_2023-07-07_at_10.31.09_am.png)